India-Sweden Relations

 BILATERAL INSTITUTIONAL COOPERATION MECHANISMS

 The 9th meeting of JWG on Defence Cooperation was held in Hyderabad in August 2023.
-Two JWGs were held during 2022 – 2nd JWG on Digital technologies (November 2022 in Delhi) and 12th JWG on Health (December in Delhi).
-The 6th Meeting of India Sweden Joint Committee on Science & Technology was held in Sweden in May 2019.
+The Second JWG on Digital technologies was held in November 2022 in Delhi.

 During the visit of State Secretary for Foreign Trade to India in March 2023, two MoUs were signed – between SERB (Science & Engg Research Board) with STINT (Swedish Foundation for International Cooperation in Research & Higher Education), and MIDC (Maharashtra Industrial Development Corporation) and SIBC (Sweden India Business Council).